 If you’re reading this post, it's likely that you have just started preparing an ASC 718 report.
 As you begin to document the financials of your company, you will quickly realize that a key element in doing so is providing a realistic price for the options granted by your company.
 Similar to how you must know the precise dollar amount of your employee’s salary, you must also be able to document the worth of the options you have granted.
-This post will present a high level overview of the formula and inputs used to determine the fair value of your option grants when preparing the ASC 718 report.
+This post will present a high-level overview of the formula and inputs used to determine the fair value of your option grants when preparing the ASC 718 report.

-What Is Fair Value And How Does It Compare To Fair Market Value?
+What Is Fair Value and How Does It Compare to Fair Market Value?

 Although often used interchangeably, to an accountant, fair value and fair market value are two completely different ball games.
 Much like baseball, fair market value is the more popular of the two terms.
 Essentially, fair market value is the expected price of your company’s grants if they were to be sold on an open market.
 For this reason, the IRS requires that fair market value be established via a “reasonable valuation method” and then generally used as the lowest possible strike price.
 Typically, fair market value is determined by a 409A Valuation Report or a Board analysis.
 That being said, when it comes to ASC 718 reporting, fair market value is merely one of the inputs used to calculate fair value.
 Fair value, while lesser known, does require skillful math and, like croquet, should not be overlooked.
 The subtle nuance between fair market value and fair value is that fair value takes into consideration more than just the predicted value of shares on an open market—it also factors in certain adjustments in fairness to both the company and its prospective investors.
 For instance, fair value considers both fair market value and additional factors, such as the interest rate and the grant’s expected volatility.
 For this reason, it is possible and likely for your company’s fair market value to be different from your company’s fair value (generally speaking, fair market value is less flexible and priced lower than fair value).
 In order to be well versed at ASC 718 reporting—and know what to look for in your report as well—knowing the difference between fair value and fair market value is as important as knowing whether or not you are going to play baseball or croquet!

-Why Is An Option’s Value Unknown?
+Why Is an Option’s Value Unknown?

 Now that some terminology has been established, it is imperative to ask the question: Why must we calculate fair value?
 Shouldn’t people know, more or less, what their company’s options are worth?
 The simple answer is, no. In fact, the true value of an option is actually quite complex to derive since most startups are private companies and their shares are not traded in a public market.
 Even for public companies or private companies that have existed for quite some time, the option’s fair value is different from the stock price (and therefore unknown).
 This is because an option is worth more than just the value of the share in a specific moment in time.
 An option allows you to “work” with your money, while watching market trends.